MongoEngine/mongoengine/docs/guide/validation.rst

 * Adding custom Field classes

-We recommend as much as possible to use the standard field but it is also possible to subclass a Field and encapsulate some validation by overriding the `validate` method
+We recommend as much as possible to use fields provided by MongoEngine.
+However, it is also possible to subclass a Field and encapsulate some validation by overriding the `validate` method

 .. code-block:: python